Vermilion Lakes • 6 Reasons To Visit!

 Stretch The Legs on a Short Hike

-A small trail connects Fenland Trail to Vermilion Lakes Drive where you can walk to one of the several docks on the lakes to take in some views of Mt.
+A small trail connects Fenland Trail to Vermilion Lakes Drive, where you can walk to one of the several docks on the lakes to take in some views of Mt.
 Rundle and Sulphur.

 Capture Breathtaking Photos

-Vermilion Lakes is one of the best locations for photographs in Banff.
+Vermilion Lakes is one of the best locations for photography in Banff.
 Photographers seek out the lakes during golden hour as they provide a sublime landscape and the opportunity to spot wildlife close to town.
 It’s a great spot as it doesn’t take much effort to get to Vermilion Lakes, but the scenery still remains breathtaking.
 Evening light is best as it strikes Mt.
 Rundle and creates a serene reflection in the lakes.

-Northern Lights and Ice Bubbles
+Northern Lights and Ice Bubbles!

 With close proximity to town and no light pollution, they’re a great spot for stargazing.
 If you’re particularly fortunate you can even catch the Northern Lights in Banff between the months of September-April.